originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 ---
 ```

+Be aware that depending on the theme you are using you may be looking at other layout name.

 Little explanation of what everything means.

 <ul>
-<li>• layout: what template Jekyll will use to render this file.</li>
+<li>• layout: What template Jekyll will use to render this file.
+Be aware that depending on the theme you are using you may be looking at another layout name.</li>
-<li>• date: date used to sort the albums on the homepage (altho it depends on your theme, it might order it alphabetically)</li>
+<li>• date: Date used to sort the albums on the homepage (altho it depends on your theme, it might order them alphabetically).</li>
-<li>• title: title of the album, which will be displayed in the banner, page name, etc.</li>
+<li>• title: Title of the album, which will be displayed in the banner, page name, etc.</li>
-<li>• developer: the developer team that made the game, shown on the banner.</li>
+<li>• developer: The developer team that made the game, shown on the banner.</li>
 <li>• card-image: What image from the album .json should Jekyll use when listing the album.</li>
 <li>• card-offset: An percentage value used to describe the vertical offset the image should have on the banner, to crop the image in the right spot.</li>
 <li>• banner-image: Same as card-image but with the album's banner.</li>